ecs36c-sq2023/ECS153-hw0/README.md

 Some programming languages can provide for such needs.
 For example, `Trait` in Rust and `Interface` in Java.
 Instead of defining data fields, they only contain methods that you can use.
-An algorithm can declare the Trait it needs for it to work.
+An algorithm can declare the `Trait` it needs ([Trait Objects](https://web.mit.edu/rust-lang_v1.25/arch/amd64_ubuntu1404/share/doc/rust/html/book/first-edition/trait-objects.html) in Rust).
 Any struct/class that satisfies a `Trait` or `Interface` can then be automatically adapted to this algorithm.

 But C doesn't have such design...

 Really?
 C is a powerful language famous for running the world.
 Many high-level features in OOP can be implemented in C... if you are good enough with pointers.
-If you still don't believe it, just think about how inheritance is implemented in C++: Ah yes, v-table!
+If you still don't believe it, just think about how inheritance is implemented in C++: Ah yes, [v-table](https://en.wikipedia.org/wiki/Virtual_method_table)!

 All we need is something similar to a v-table.
 Imagine all structs have a bunch of function pointers.